Sign up for our new, free courses on Targeted Universalism at OBI University. Start Now

-Join us on Tuesday, April 8 at 10:30am PT for the live launch of our new course on Targeted Unversalism.
-We're hosting a live conversation between our TU creators and experts, OBI Director john a. powell, Assistant Director Stephen Menendian, and Deputy Director Ashlin Malouf-Gashaw.
-This live conversation will give you a look into how TU was created and how it's evolved to support organizations globally with transforming their policy making structures.
-You'll have the opportunity to engage with the panel in a live Q&A and get your questions answered on how you can move this work forward.
+On Tuesday, April 8, we gathered for the live launch of our new course on Targeted Unversalism.
+We hosted a conversation between our TU creators and experts, OBI Director john a. powell, Assistant Director Stephen Menendian, and Deputy Director Ashlin Malouf-Gashaw.
+This live conversation will gave viewers a look into how TU was created and how it's evolved to support organizations globally with transforming their policy making structures.

-The TU course will provide insight into what Targeted Universalism is and the impact it's had on organizations globally across sectors and sizes.
-Over the next month, we'll be releasing in-depth courses on the stages and implementation of TU.
-Many members in our OBI community have asked for resources to support their work with TU.
-Our hope is our livestream event along with the TU course in OBIU will guide your work in the field.
+Our new course on TU will provide insight into what Targeted Universalism is and the impact it's had on organizations globally across sectors and sizes.
+Many members in our OBI community have asked for resources to support their work with TU; our hope is that this livestream event along with the TU course in OBIU will guide your work in the field.

 About the speakers: